Elon Musk: Boring Company’s L.A. “Loop” tunnel system will cost $1/ride

 And Musk also addressed noise concerns, saying:

-“Compared to a flying car, you don’t have to worry about bad weather, you can’t see it, hear it, feel it.
+“Compared to a flying car, you don’t have to worry about bad weather–you can’t see it, hear it, feel it.
 You’re not dividing communities with lanes, and we think we can make this really fun.”

 You can check out the hour-long session below.